RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	B	is	incorrect	because	the	estimated	number	of	times	a	threat	will	be successful,	which	actually	pertains	to	an	estimate	for	a	single	yearlong	period,	is	actually	the	definition	of	the	annualized	rate	of occurrence	(ARO).
  	C	is	incorrect	because	loss	due	to	a	successful	exploit,	as	a	dollar amount,	is	essentially	the	same	as	the	single	loss	expectancy	value itself.
  	D	is	incorrect	because	the	number	of	times	an	asset	was	successfully exploited	in	the	previous	year	is	not	a	value	that	is	used	in	any	of	the quantitative	risk	assessment	calculations.

-27. Which	of	the	following	technologies	is	commonly	used	to	learn	about	themethods	or	sources	attackers	are	using	against	a	system	in	order	to	find better	configurations	or	security	strategies	to	use	for	protection?
+### Question # 1 - 	Which	of	the	following	technologies	is	commonly	used	to	learn	about	themethods	or	sources	attackers	are	using	against	a	system	in	order	to	find better	configurations	or	security	strategies	to	use	for	protection?
 A.	Firewall
 B.	WAF
 C.	Honeypot